pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 * ADD: Add new `count` replicas to the table according to `label` and `role` configuration.
 * ALTER: Override the current replica configuration.
 Old configuration is discarded.

-They’re both achieved by executing ALTER statements.
+They’re both achieved by executing `ALTER TABLE` statements.

 ### Adding replicas